54601/ARKey/README.md

 # ARKey
 Keyboard and mouse controller for ARK

 This program is created to suit my own needs when playing ARK, you are welcomed to download, modify and use it at your own risk!
+To use, simply download controller.exe and run.

 features:
 1. CapsLock + 0~9 will trigger the same number in numeric keypad to be pressed.
 The same goes with CapsLock + '+'.